-The Wärtsilä CHP plant, consisting of two Wärtsilä 18V34SG engines, is now the largest power plant powered by gas engines in Finland.
+The Wärtsilä CHP plant, consisting of two Wärtsilä 18V34SG engines, is now the largest gas engine power plant in Finland.
 It has a 12 MWe capacity and produces about 60,000 MWhe of electrical energy per year.
-In practical terms, this provides enough electricity to heat about 3000 private houses.
+This provides enough electricity to heat about 3000 private houses.
 The plant also generates 13 MWth of heat, all of which is used in the City’s district heating network.

 Wärtsilä constructed the plant on a turnkey basis, providing engineering, procurement and construction services.
 The plant is unmanned and remote-controlled, and its operating parameters can be monitored from Wärtsilä’s office in Vaasa, Finland.

 If you want to know more about the Valkeakoski project, please contact